 • The Book of Mormon is the word of God.

-• President [Thomas S. Monson], his counselors, and the members of the Quorum of the Twelve Apostles are the prophets, seers, and revelators in our day."
+• President [Russell M. Nelson], his counselors, and the members of the Quorum of the Twelve Apostles are the prophets, seers, and revelators in our day."

 No matter what we're bearing testimony of, the truth of the Church and all its teachings are rooted in these five points of doctrine.
-Sharing our testimonies, along with the foundational truths it is based on, will increase the power of our words.
+Sharing our testimonies along with the foundational truths they are based on, will increase the power of our words.

 Bolster your testimony with these uplifting resources: